 Some trips are crowded, others aren’t.
 I’ve been on rides where every last seat was taken, and others where there were fewer than five of us on the entire bus.

 Pro Tip: How to score $1 Megabus tickets!

-As of this writing, you can purchase Megabus tickets up through September 9.
-Every couple of months, Megabus opens up the next batch of tickets.
-The best strategy is to plan ahead where you’d like to go, then follow their social media accounts to see alerts when new tickets are released.
-If you buy on the first day they’re available, you’ll probably get $1 tickets.
+Every couple of months, Megabus releases the next batch of tickets for the next few months.
+The best strategy is to plan ahead where you’d like to go, then follow the company’s social media accounts to see alerts when new tickets are released.
+If you buy on the first day they’re available, you’re likely to get $1 tickets.

 How can you nab cheap Megabus tickets if you don’t buy them immediately after they go on sale?
 When you’re searching for tix, be sure to also search for the day before and the day after your ideal travel dates.